Explore & Discover

 You'll need:

-- the ability to work quickly and methodically
+the ability to carry out tasks quickly and competently

 3. What you'll do